Step One: Create a Trip

 Eventful: A Fred Smith Studio/Classroom was built on the grounds, thanks to the contributions of many.
 Here, regular workshops are held on a wonderful array of topics from art and theatre to gardening and snowshoeing.

 Would you be surprised to know that the largest rolling mechanical globe planetarium in the world is in the tiny community of Monico?
 The Kovac Planetarium, opened in 2007 and named in memory of the father of creator and curator Frank Kovac, Jr., is also the only planetarium where the night sky is replicated with luminous paint.
 All other modern planetariums use projecting systems to display the night sky.
 But most fascinating of all, perhaps, is that Kovac built it himself in his backyard with no formal training in astronomy, even hand-painting all 5,000 stars.
 It took him 10 years to accomplish this feat.

-Nice Publicity for a Nice Guy: CBS News featured Frank and his planetarium in a wonderful feature story last year.
+Nice Publicity for a Nice Guy: CBS News featured Frank and his planetarium in a wonderful feature story in 2010.

 *The Packers Hall of Fame is currently closed for renovations and is scheduled to reopen in 2015.
 Stadium tours and other youth programs are still available during renovations.
 For more information, please visit http://www.packers.com/lambeau-field/hall-of-fame/visit.htmlThis entry was posted in Entertainment and Attractions and tagged Features and Profiles